Label all boxes, especially those which you think you will need the first night in your new home.

 Try to keep all packed boxes as close to the door as possible.

-Place heavier items in smaller boxes, linens and towels in medium sized boxes.
+Place heavier items in smaller boxes pack 6 or book boxes, linens and towels in medium sized boxes pack 2's.

 Label cartons by listing what items are in the box and designate which room it should be delivered to.